vighd/vim-pgsql-query/doc/vim-pgsql-query.txt

   a query, the query-s output will be written into the terminal.

   You can switch between the opened windows with <C-W><C-W> (CTRL-W twice).
-If you want to scroll the terminal first press <Esc> to enter normal mode, use j-k to scroll, then exit from normal mode with a.
+If you want to scroll the terminal first press <C-a>(CTRL-a) to enter normal mode, use j-k to scroll, then exit from normal mode with <a>.